hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 note:
 This was actually one of the slides I used.
+It's in Dutch, but obviously that's not the worst thing.

-Now notice the date, in the bottom left corner.
+Firstly, notice the date, in the bottom left corner.
 This slide deck was created fourteen years ago, and it shows.
 It's a RETRO slide deck.

 I mean, the obnoxious headers and footers.
-Which were present on **every** slide.
+Which were repeated on **every** slide.
+Disastrous!
-They were obviously a major waste of space.
+Major waste of space.

 Also: the background gradient.
+What is up with that?
+Nobody uses that any more.

-The page number at the bottom.
+The page numbers  at the bottom.
 Horrifying stuff!
 I think slide deck designs are a lot like fashion.
-If you just wait for fifteen years, they will be popular again.
+If you would just wait another  fifteen years, they will be popular again.
 Don't you think so?

 Anyway, apart from the fact that this slide causes your eyes to sting, it also shows that the Internet Explorer browser family was VERY dominant in 2005.